Living here separate and together

 Jerusalem will remain one city open to all – Palestinians and Israelis, Jews, Muslims and Christians.
 It will be the capital of both states, under shared sovereignty and it will be administered under a joint municipal council

-The two states will jointly shared institutions of a confederate nature, to decide on joint matters.
-The two states will jointly decide on the powers granted to these institutions and the issues to be managed by each state individually
+The two states will share institutions of a confederate nature, to decide on joint matters.
+The two states will decide on the powers granted to these institutions and the issues to be managed by each state individually.

 The two states will be committed to the security of their citizens and to the security of the other state.
 Each state will have independent security forces, which will cooperate closely and jointly protect the external borders of the shared land

 The Two States, One Homeland initiative was born out of a series of meetings started by Israeli journalist Meron Rapoport and Palestinian activist Awni Al-Mashni.
 Meron Rapoport, born in Tel Aviv, worked in Yedioth Aharonoth, Haaretz and in the Israeli Educational Television, and writes for different media channels in Israel and abroad.
 Awni al-Mashni, born in the Dheisheh refugee camp in Bethlehem, is a Fatah political activist, graduate of the Bethlehem University and columnist in the Palestinian press.